apify/pull-request-toolkit-action/README.md

   - PR is either linked with epic or issue or labeled as `adhoc`
   - PR itself or linked issue is estimated

-## Wishlist / TODOs

-- GitHub action for publishing of a new version.

 ## Action input

 | Name           | Description                                        | Example        | Required |